cgascoig/isctl/openapi/docs/ResourceLicenseResourceCount.md

 HasLicenseGroups returns a boolean if a field has been set.

+### SetLicenseGroupsNil

+`func (o *ResourceLicenseResourceCount) SetLicenseGroupsNil(b bool)`

+ SetLicenseGroupsNil sets the value for LicenseGroups to be an explicit nil

+### UnsetLicenseGroups
+`func (o *ResourceLicenseResourceCount) UnsetLicenseGroups()`

+UnsetLicenseGroups ensures that no value is present for LicenseGroups, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)